-Removes course solids such as rags, sticks, wood, and other larger materials that clog or disrupt the treatment process.
+Removes coarse solids such as rags, sticks, wood, and other larger materials that clog or disrupt the biological wastewater treatment process.

-Normalizes the otherwise inconsistent flow rate of a service area.
+Normalizes the otherwise inconsistent flow rate of a service area, which is essential for efficient biological treatment and effective wastewater management.

-Has zones for anoxic and anerobic processing and houses the membrane filters.
+Has zones for anoxic and anaerobic processing and houses the membrane filtration units.
+This submerged MBR process optimizes the treatment of organic pollutants and ensures high wastewater quality.

-Chemical contact tanks, reuse storage tanks, and/or discharge pumps.
+Chemical contact tanks, reuse storage tanks, and/or discharge pumps for treated wastewater.
+This supports sustainable wastewater management practices.

 Click here to view our latest MBR case studies.